raumannsr/ENHANCE/1_code/readme.md

 - 6_color.py: Code for calculating the color score based on existing ISIC and PH2 binary masks.

 - 7_border.py: Code for calculating the border score based on existing ISIC and PH2 binary masks.

+The remaining code files contain helper functions used by the above files.